paalbra/mtg_scan/README.md

 If provided a good picture (e.g. eight MTG cards lay out on a white A4 paper in decent lighting) it will yield some good results (but nowhere remotely close to perfect).

+Could probably be improved with:

+* Better knowledge of image processing/OpenCV
+* By hashing only the card art?

 ## Example 1

 Lucky 8/8